SvenThV/azure-iot-tool-tracking/README.md

 This repository contains a simplified version of the solution developed as part of my Bachelor's thesis.

-Sensitive information such as connection strings, API keys, resource identifiers, and secrets has been removed or anonymized.
+Sensitive information such as connection strings, API keys, resource identifiers, and secrets have been removed or anonymized.

 Telemetry data, device identifiers, and sample messages are provided for demonstration purposes only.